The world's GREATEST desserts – how many British favourites made the list?

 Touch2gether/Shutterstock

-This dish is not only popular in India, but also all over the subcontinent and wherever a large South Asian heritage community is found.
-Traditionally, the dish starts with milk, which is cooked over a low heat until all the liquid has evaporated, although a quicker version can be made with milk powder.
+This dish isn't only popular in India, but all over the subcontinent and wherever a large South Asian heritage community is found.
+Traditionally, the dish starts with milk, which is cooked over a low heat until all the liquid has evaporated; however, a quicker version can be made with milk powder.
 This doughy solid is mixed with flour before being deep fried to a rich brown colour.
-The balls are soaked in a flavoured sugar syrup before being topped with ice cream and chopped nuts.
+The balls are then soaked in a flavoured sugar syrup and topped with ice cream and chopped nuts.

 33. Trifle, England, UK